anastasia-sosnovskikh/predict-housing-prices/README.md

 *The project is done in `R`.*

-The goal of the project is to build a model to predict housing prices in two markets, Pittsburgh, PA and Redmond, WA, using a scraped data set.
+The goal of the project is to build a model to predict housing prices in two markets, Pittsburgh, PA and Richmond, VA, using a scraped data set.
 The delivarables include:

 * **Predictions**: a single .csv file with 600 housing prices predictions.